Orientals as free weak $\omega$-categories: Background

+\begin{remark} We now give a justification for the conditions (O1) and (O2).
+According to \cref{intuition}, the sum $\sum_\alpha x_\alpha$ is the difference between: \begin{itemize} \item the number of (generating) cells we are pasting; and \item the number of cells \emph{along which} we are pasting the above cells. \end{itemize} Since we are pasting (topologically) contractible cells and we wish to obtain a contractible cell, this difference must be $1$.
+If it is greater, the result would be disconnected; if it is smaller, we must paste something to itself at some point, resulting in a non-trivial loop.
+This is our intuition behind (O1).

-Let us now justify the condition (O2).
-First, fix $\beta$ to be the identity at $[m]$.
+For (O2), let us first consider the special case where $\beta$ is the identity at $[m]$.
 Then (O2) requires all negative terms in $x$ be degenerate.
-Interpreting using the intuition above, this is just the reasonable statement that we only paste $m$-cells along cells of dimension strictly smaller than $m$.
-The general case (with arbitrary injective $\beta$) asks the same condition to hold not just for $x$ but also its faces. \end{remark}
+According to \cref{intuition}, this is just the reasonable statement that we only paste $m$-cells along cells of dimension strictly smaller than $m$.
+The general case (with arbitrary injective $\beta$) asks the same condition to hold not just for $x$ but also for its faces. \end{remark}

 The canonical functor $\Delta \to \ZZ\Delta$ can be easily checked to factor through $\O$, and the composite $\Delta \to \O \incl \omegaCat$ is precisely the cosimplicial object Street used to define the nerve functor.
 (See \cref{subsection nerve} below.)
 In particular, we obtain the simplicial nerve of $\O_n$ as follows.